TapRoot Cultural Program

 Cultural Organizing for Climate Justice

-The TapRoot Cultural Program is NCCJC's Cultural Organizing program.
-We use the power of art—including music, drumming, giant puppets, and street theater–to fuel social transformation, engage and educate communities, and embed the 4 Rs into our protest actions and educational roadshows.
+The TapRoot Cultural Program is NCCJC's cultural organizing focus.
+Its primary objective is to harness the power of art, including music, drumming, giant puppets, and street theater, to fuel social transformation, engage and educate communities, and embed the 4 Rs into protest actions, popular education, and community initiatives..
 Through this work, we engage audiences in conversations about distributed solar, community resilience, and fighting utility monopolies, demonstrating cultural organizing's power for a just energy future.

 What does our Cultural Organizing look like?